ghost-fa/Roll-Dice/README.md

 ### description

-- game that gave you diffrent number when the dice rolling
+- game that gave you different number when the dice rolling

 - To install dependencies yarn install